 - to the purchaser of any business or asset which we are (or are contemplating) selling.

-In the normal course of events and unless, for example, required to by law, Chambers will not transfer your data to countries outside the European Economic Area except in the course of a legal transaction where it is necessary to do so.
+In the normal course of events and unless, for example, required to by law, Chambers will not transfer your data to any country outside of the UK, except to the EEA or to United States.
+Where any data transfer occurs, Chambers ensures it has implemented appropriate safeguards mechanisms.

 How does Chambers protect personal information?